piotr-oles/as-proto/README.md

 The library is slower on decoding mostly because of GC - AssemblyScript provides very simple (and small) GC which is not as good as V8 GC.
 The `as-proto` beats JavaScript on decoding when messages contain only primitive values or other messages (no strings and arrays).
-In this case the generator creates `@unmanaged` classes which are much faster for memory management.

 ## License
 MIT